Soundsight Headphones is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 All controls are traditionally placed on the left cup and connected to the power cord and microphone.
 There aren’t too many controls, just a large, capable microphone knob and volume control (also large and convenient).
 I haven’t seen any problems with smoke production.

 You should also pay attention to the telescopic base, on which the microphone itself is located.
 It is flexible and allows you to adapt it to the position that suits you best.
-The microphone is also really good for a gaming headset.
+Overall, the microphone is decent for a gaming headset.
 It is omnidirectional, with a frequency range of up to 10 kHz and a sensitivity of -43 dB.

 The sound is nice and more than enough to for games.
 Speakers are a definite asset of the Corsair Void Elite Surround.
 Here you have 50 mm, and extensive sound response.
 The upper-end can reproduce frequencies up to 30 kHz.
 All this makes the headphones’ quality promising for Blu-ray playback – the sound is clear, crisp, and deep.
 Especially nice mid-range frequencies are usually important in conveying all in-game sounds.